snebl/e6AutoArchive/README.md

 ![Screenshot](images/image.png)

-A console program that lets you more easily make and maintain large collections of media from a *certian blue website* =3=
+A console program that lets you more easily make and maintain large collections of media from a *certain blue website* =3=

 [![License](https://img.shields.io/badge/License-mit-yellow?style=for-the-badge&color=000)](./LICENSE)
 &nbsp;&nbsp;&nbsp;